 Broadcast Journalism, BA

-This new major in broadcast journalism takes advantage of our many industry connections and offers a structured way for students interested in broadcast-related careers to approach our curriculum.
-Students learns communications fundamentals in their first two years through the core Jandoli curriculum, and then they focus their second two years on broadcast-related classes.
+The major in broadcast journalism takes advantage of our many industry connections and offers a structured way for students interested in broadcast-related careers to approach our curriculum.
+Students learn communications fundamentals through the core Jandoli curriculum and also focus on broadcast-related classes.

 The Jandoli School of Communications is home to the Bob Koop Broadcasting Lab, which is a newsroom and fully functioning television production studio located in the Murphy Professional Building.
 Since the lab's inception in the 1990s, hundreds of journalism students have enrolled in elective courses associated with the SBU-TV's production to gain professional experience that could earn them a career in a broadcast newsroom.